• 1000

 ESG investments will only pay off in a few years' time

-ESG issues are becoming more and more standard in companies.
-77 per cent of the CEOs of German companies we surveyed have fully integrated ESG into their business to generate value - globally, the figure was only 69 per cent.
-However, the majority expect it to take another three to five years before they see a return on their ESG investments.
+77 per cent of the CEOs of German companies we surveyed have fully integrated ESG into their business in order to generate added value - globally, the figure was only 69 per cent.
+The majority assume that it will take three to five years before they see a return on their ESG investments.

 CEOs expect return to the office